gryan337/zabbix-widgets-table/README.md

   - Filter types: Contains, Equals, Starts/Ends with, Wildcard, Not Contains, Regex, and Boolean Expression.
   - Green funnel = filter active, Red funnel = invalid regex.
 - Footer row with **Sum** or **Average**.
 - Column-specific overrides for aggregations (Sum, Avg, Min, Max).
+- Ability to customize how value mapped values are displayed.
 - Column display option of URL added to allow for items represented as URLs to be clickable.
 - URL display option allows for complete customization of the display text and generating fully customized URLs.
 - Customizable item headers using Zabbix macros (e.g., regex replace).